gmark3/pcap-sidecar/README.md

 > [!TIP]
 > If you prefer to let Cloud Build perform all the tasks, go directly to build [using Cloud Build](#using-cloud-build)

-3. Move into the repository local directory: `cd cloud-run-tcpdump`.
+3. Move into the repository local directory: `cd pcap-sidecar`.

 Continue with one of the following alternatives: